Separation and divorce proceedings in Italy can be:

 1) Negotiation phase

-This phase can last as long as the parties need.
+This phase can last as long as necessary for the parties to reach an agreement.

-2) Joint claim
+2) Joint claim for legal separation and divorce

 1) Invitation to negotiate